MicrosoftDocs/cloud-adoption-framework/docs/migrate/index.md

 # Cloud migration in the Cloud Adoption Framework

-> Introduce the methodology.
->
-> - Disciplines.
-Horizontal themes, the "headline messages" to field and customers.

 This section of the Cloud Adoption Framework explains the disciplines and principles behind its proven migration model.
+It also provides guidance to help you prepare for a successful migration to a cloud provider using an iterative process to first prepare, then assess, deploy, and release workloads.

-Wherever possible, this content attempts to maintain a vendor-neutral position.
+This content attempts to maintain a vendor-neutral position whenever possible.
 It guides you through the processes and activities that can be applied to any cloud migration, whatever your chosen cloud vendor.

 ## Audience